gearglow/ReptiliaWithATwist/The List.md

 "You'd think I'd know better than to let myself get bored by now," Elysia grinned.
 "That way lies mischief."

 Hermione snorted.
 "Mischief's in your blood, Ellie.
-I'm just glad you're not a prankster like your father and his marauding mates.
-The castle'd come down around our ears."
+I'm just glad you're not a prankster like your father and his marauders, or the twins.
+The castle would come down around our ears."

 Elysia winked at Luna.
 "No worries there.
 Can't have poor Professor McGonagall's pretty black hair going grey, now can we?"